TL;DR

 Behavioral enrichment captures signals about what companies and people are doing right now:

-- Intent data - which companies are researching your category
+- Intent data - which accounts are actively researching your category

-- Funding events - recent raises that indicate budget
+- Funding events - recent raises that signal fresh budget

-- Hiring signals - job postings that suggest expansion
+- Hiring signals - job postings that suggest team expansion

 | Method | Accuracy | Coverage | Speed | Cost | Best For |